forfudan/MojoMiji/src/miji/basic/functions.md

 :::

+## Main changes in this chapter

+- 2025-06-20: Update to accommodate to the changes in Mojo v24.5 (2de7fcb0).

 [^optimization]: Mojo compiler will also determine whether a copy is needed even though we ask for a copy.
 It is a kind of optimization.